Android NDK (C)

 How video and AR data are recorded for playback

-ARCore saves recorded sessions to MP4 files that contain multiple video tracks and other miscellaneous data on the device.
-You can then point your app to use this data in place of a live camera session.
+ARCore saves recorded sessions to MP4 files on the target device.
+These files contain multiple video tracks and other miscellaneous data.
+Once these sessions are saved, you can point your app to use this data in place of a live camera session.

 ARCore captures the following data in H.264 video.
-Access it on an MP4-compatible video player that is capable of switching tracks.
-The highest-resolution track is the first in the list because some MP4-compatible video players automatically play the first track in the list and do not allow you to choose which video track to play.
+You can access it on any MP4-compatible video player that is capable of switching tracks.
+The highest-resolution track is the first in the list because some MP4-compatible video players automatically play the first track in the list without allowing you to choose which video track to play.

 Primary video track (CPU image track)